-Proposed for the mountainous region on the outskirts of Shenzhen, the waste-to-energy plant is expected to incinerate 5,000 tonnes of rubbish per day – approximately one third of the waste generated by the city's 20 million inhabitants each year.
+Proposed for the mountainous region on the outskirts of Shenzhen, the Shenzhen East Waste-to-Energy Plant is expected to incinerate 5,000 tonnes of rubbish per day – approximately one third of the waste generated by the city's 20 million inhabitants each year.

 According to the architects, the facility will "utilise the most advanced technology in waste incineration and power generation".